wutianyiRosun/Deeplab_PyTorch/README.md

 note:
+using batchsize=12for training,

-using batchsize=10 for training, you can download the model [here](https://pan.baidu.com/s/1kLHYiGqF3Z1wbKHNmoa5Lw)
+you can download the model [here](https://pan.baidu.com/s/1kLHYiGqF3Z1wbKHNmoa5Lw)

 ### Acknowledgment